simonw/datasette/docs/json_api.rst

     Rows where column does not match any of the provided values.
 The inverse of ``__in=``.
 Also supports JSON arrays.

 ``?column__arraycontains=value``
-    Works against columns that contain JSON arrays - matches if any of the values in that array match.
+    Works against columns that contain JSON arrays - matches if any of the values in that array match the provided value.

+    This is only available if the ``json1`` SQLite extension is enabled.

+``?column__arraynotcontains=value``
+    Works against columns that contain JSON arrays - matches if none of the values in that array match the provided value.

     This is only available if the ``json1`` SQLite extension is enabled.